 Chitwan National Park is the first national park located in the subtropical inner lowlands of south-central Nepal at an altitude of 100 to 815 meters.
 It was established in 1973 and enlisted as a World Heritage site in 1984.
 Today Chitwan National Park has become one of Nepal’s most popular tourist destinations.

 Chitwan National Park contains 68 species of mammals, 544 species of birds, 56 species of herpetofauna, and 126 species of fish.
-It is renowned for the protection of one-horned rhinoceros, Royal Bengal Tiger, and Gharial Crocodile.
+It is renowned for the protection of one-horned rhinoceros, the Royal Bengal Tiger, and the Gharial Crocodile.